asift91/Manual_Migration/option1.md

     -   **Update Time Stamp:**
         -   A cron job is running in the VMSS which will check the updates in timestamp for every minute.
 If there is an update in timestamp then local copy of VMSS is updated in web root directory.
         -   In Virtual Machine scaleset a local copy of Moodle site data (/moodle/html/moodle) is copied to its root directory (/var/www/html/).
-        -   Update the time stamp to update the local copy in VMSS instance.
+        -   Update the timestamp to update the local copy in VMSS instance.
+        -   Run the below command in Controller VM as a root user
             ```
+                sudo -s
                 /usr/local/bin/update_last_modified_time.azlamp.sh
             ```
     -   **Restart servers**